This article includes links which we may receive compensation for if you click, at no cost to you.

 - CashCrate: In addition to surveys, you can also make money while playing games and referring new members.

 - MyPoints: Owned by Swagbucks, MyPoints is another site where you can earn money for completing surveys (and shopping).
-And, they’re offering a welcome bonus to all new members now – you can get $5 when you take 5 surveys!
+And, they’re offering a $5 welcome bonus when you take 5 surveys to all new members now!

 3. Become a Call Reviewer